-So for someone who wants to take a month-long vacation or is traveling in an RV for the first time, renting is a better option.
+So, renting is a better option for someone who wants to take a month-long vacation or is traveling in an RV for the first time.

 Similarly, for those who own an RV, renting it out can make them good money when they are not using it.
-So it’s a win-win situation for both the owner and the renter.
+So, it’s a win-win situation for the owner and the renter.

-This post will cover everything you need to know about renting an RV on a monthly basis.
+This post will cover everything you need to know about renting an RV every month.

 Why Rent an RV for a Month?

-There are some benefits to renting an RV, but even more so when you do it on a monthly basis.
+There are some benefits to renting an RV, but even more so when you do it every month.
 This situation can also be ideal for people who want to move out and need a place to stay.

 Rather than staying at a hotel or subletting an apartment, why not live in a mobile home and get on the road for a while?